Michael Lux, CEO

 Mike is an active player in the blogosphere and a frequent blogger on Huffington Post, Daily Kos, and Crooks and Liars.
 He is the author of the book, "The Progressive Revolution: How the Best in America Came to Be."

 Mike currently serves on the boards of several important organizations, including the Arca Foundation, Netroots Nation, Americans United for Change, Progressive Congress and USAction, the latter two of which he helped to launch.
 Mike sits on the Advisory Board of the Democratic Strategist.
-Hei is hte chair and founder of American Family Voices.
+He is the chair and founder of American Family Voices.
 He also co-founded the Ballot Initiative Strategy Center, Progressive Majority, Women's Voice/Women Vote, and the Center for Progressive Leadership.
-He played a role in the early days of launching the Center for American progress, Air America, and MoveOn.org.
-From January 1993 to mid-1995, mike served as ta Special Assistant to the President in the Clinton White House, and has played a leadership role on five Presidential campaigns.
+He played a role in the early days of launching the Center for American Progress, Air America, and MoveOn.org.
+From January 1993 to mid-1995, Mike served as a Special Assistant to the President in the Clinton White House, and has played a leadership role on five Presidential campaigns.

 Carla Ohringer Engle, President